 What is at issue:

-Fishing has been a strategic issue for the Slow Food for many years.
-With fishing, as with agriculture, Slow Food strongly believes that every individual can contribute to changing the current globalized food system based on the intensive exploitation of resources.
+With fishing, just as with agriculture, Slow Food strongly believes that every individual can contribute in his or her own small way to changing the mechanisms of a globalized food system based on the intensive exploitation of resources.

 What's happening now:

 Slow Fish 2019 launches the recipe for the future of our seas:

 We must fish less, and fish better; cultivate more shellfish and algae!
 Slow Fish 2019, organized by Slow Food and the Liguria Region in Genoa (Italy) this May, brought together more than 100 delegates from over 20 countries who told their stories, and above all shared their good practices.

 Within Slow Fish North America, Slow Fish Canada has launched in the beginning of December a campaign in order to help raise awareness of how the Canadian government is managing its fishing grounds by using policies that result in the privatization of access to fish resources, as well as a petition for policy reform of the Fisheries Act.